openucx/xccl/README.md

 The library consists of two layers:

-1. **TCCL**

-   TCCL, *teams collective communication layer*, is the lower layer and implements a subset of the *Teams API* under consideration by the **UCX CWG** for the following:
+1. **TCCL** - *teams collective communication layer*, is the lower layer and implements a subset of the *Teams API* under consideration by the **UCX CWG** for the following:
    * A shared memory Team
    * A UCX Team
    * A SHARP Team
    * A Hardware multicast Team

-2. **MCCL**

-   MCCL is the upper layer and implements a light-weight, highly scalable framework for expressing hierarchical collectives in terms of the Team abstraction.
+2. **MCCL** - is the upper layer and implements a light-weight, highly scalable framework for expressing hierarchical collectives in terms of the Team abstraction.

 # Quick Start Guide